Financial Samurai

 I’m relieved my offer was not accepted.
 Knowing that $1.4M was the winning offer in this market, I wouldn’t want to pay more than $1.1M now.
 Remodeling is extremely stressful.
 Meanwhile, the state of the US economy now seems more uncertain.

-A number of folks have asked me whether I’ll be following my investing game plan of deploying more capital since the S&P 500 is correcting by more than 2% again.
-I’m not until the S&P 500 corrects by 2% or more beyond the recent 10% correction.
-Otherwise, the market could go down 2% and recover multiple times and I’d run out of ammo before my next monthly tranche of excess capital gets accumulated.
+A number of folks have asked me whether I'll be following my investing game plan of deploying more capital.
+I'm not until the S&P 500 corrects by 2% or more beyond the recent 10% correction.
+Otherwise, the market could go down 2% and recover multiple times and I'd run out of ammo before my next monthly tranche of excess capital gets accumulated.
 Never run out of bullets!

 I encourage everyone reading to join me in dialing up their respective savings setting to MAX MODE through the end of the year.
-As we go into a new interest rate cycle, it’s highly unlikely the volatility will suddenly disappear.
-Even if the markets march back to new highs, generating as much new cash as possible is going to feel incredibly amazing.
+More savings is always better than less.

 Fundrise Due Diligence Funnel